GluuFederation/docs-ce-prod/docs/source/tutorials/passport-attributes-mapping.md

 One benefit of the attribute mapping approach used in Passport is that custom logic can be introduced.
 The function to code can be simple as those found in out-of-the-box mappings or arbitrarily complex.
 Administrators can do any sort of transformations to incoming attributes so that they match their needs to detail.

 Common use cases include meeting length or format restrictions of destination attributes in LDAP.
 As an example suppose the attribute `birthdate` is present in the input profile.
-If this date is expressed as an integer (relative to the "unix epoch"), it is clear a transformation is needed so that it can be stored in `birthdate` LDAP attribute which follows the [generalized time](https://ldapwiki.com/wiki/GeneralizedTime) syntax.
+If this date is represented as an integer (relative to the "unix epoch"), it is clear a transformation is needed so that it can be stored in `birthdate` LDAP attribute which follows the [generalized time](https://ldapwiki.com/wiki/GeneralizedTime) syntax.
 Here is how this can be achieved:

 ```
 module.exports = profile => {